 2FA stands for the "2-factor authentication" and serves as an extra layer of security.
-It requires more than just a username and password, but also a piece of information that only you posses.
-It makes it much harder for the criminals to be able to obtain crucial information in order to commit a fraud.
-It ensures your account is kept safe by requiring you to type in a specifically generated code each time you log in.
+It requires more than just a username and password, but also a piece of information that only you possess.
+It makes it much harder for unauthorized access to the account.
+Furthermore, it ensures your account is kept safe by requiring you to type in a specifically generated code each time you log in.
 If the website or app is offering 2FA, it is advisable to set it up to maximize the security of your data and information.

 The importance of the secure logins has never been more important than today.
-A simple username and password will not cut it any longer, as it has become easy for criminal organizations to gain access to private data such as personal and financial details.
+A simple username and password will not cut it any longer, as it has become easy for miscellaneous 3rd parties to gain access to private data such as personal and financial details.

 Setting up the 2FA:

 2. Click on My Account from your Dashboard and then click on Settings:

 3. Click on "Two factor authentication", "Set Up Now"

 4. Download and install 'Google Authenticator', 'Authy' or any other 2FA provider from the Apple App Store or Android Play and then click on "Set Up":